tamagusko/ViseuAirportStudy/README.md

 <h1>Design of the Viseu Aerodrome runway</h1>

-©Tiago Tamagusko (tamagusko@gmail.com).
+<br> Final project developed in the Informatics, Systems and Programming discipline of the Master in Geographic Information Technologies of the University of Coimbra, taught by Dr. Alberto Jorge Lebre Cardoso in the academic year 2018-2019.

+<h2>Basic info</h2>

+© Tiago Tamagusko (tamagusko@gmail.com) - <a href="https://tamagusko.github.io">https://tamagusko.github.io</a>
-<br> Version: 0.2 (22/12/2019)
+<br> Version: 0.5 (28/12/2019)
-<br> Using: Python 3, UTF-8, PEP 8
+<br> Using: Jupyter Notebook 6.0.2, Python 3.8, Linux 4.19.88-1-MANJARO x64, UTF-8.
-<br> Required libraries: pandas, numpy, matplotlib, seaborn, geopandas, geopy.
+<br> Required libraries: pandas 0.25.3, sys 3.8.0, geopy 1.20.0.
 <br> Project Page: <a href="https://github.com/tamagusko/ViseuAirportStudy/">github.com/tamagusko/ViseuAirportStudy</a>
 <br> Licence: Apache-2.0, see <a href="/LICENSE.md">LICENSE.md</a> for more details.

 <h2>Problem</h2>

-The Viseu Aerodrome is interested in serving larger aircraft with longer range and number of seats [1].
+Viseu Aerodrome is interested in servicing bigger aircraft, which enable longer range and carry more passengers per aircraft [1].
 This requires improving the structural strength of the pavement and increasing the length of its runway.

 <h2>Proposal</h2>

-In order to design an airport pavement, it is necessary to know two characteristics, namely the Pavement Classification Number¹ (PCN) and the extension of the runway.
+In order to design an airport pavement, it is necessary to know two main characteristics, namely the Pavement Classification Number¹ (PCN) and the extension of the runway.

 Thus, the proposed challenge is to design a pavement with capacity (PCN) and extension to meet a desired group of routes.